bichenkk/ethstore/avoiding_common_attacks.md

 using SafeMath for uint256;
 ```

-## Pitfalls in Race Condition Solutions¶
+## Pitfalls in Race Condition Solutions

 For functions which involves addressToBalance, mutex is used to lock the state.